Söder’s best wine bars and wine restaurants

 Café Nizza is one of Stockholm neighbourhood Södermalm’s hottest restaurants and wine bars, serving a menu of delicious food with French and Italian influences.
 The bistro also has a bar and from the wine cellar flows mostly natural wines with one or two classical cousins in the mix.
 Café Nizza’s wine list is mostly sourced from the Old World’s wine regions.

 Address: Hornsbruksgatan 24, 117 34 Stockholm

-When the experienced sommeliers Robert Andersson and Fredrik Iveskär planned the wine bar Hornstulls Bodega, they said they wanted something messy.
+When the experienced sommeliers Robert Andersson and Fredrik Iveskär planned the wine bar Hornstulls Bodega in Stockholm, they said they wanted something messy.
 It might not sound that nice but messy is actually a code word for “non-formal, busy, great wines and great ambiance”.
 And that’s exactly what they built.
 The Hornstulls Bodega wine list reaches from classic greats to the latest cool.
 Nowadays Andersson and Iveskär have moved on to their own wine import firm, but the ambiance and ambitious wine selection remain.